 U.S. Navy small boat ensigns were flown at the stern, from a gaff, or from the yard-arm on a larger vessel, or as the primary flag on a skiff or other small craft that carried sailors back and forth to shore.
 The particular example that is the subject of this narrative was made during the 1890's.
 The stars are rather enormous in scale when compared to most of its counterparts of other time periods.
 Made of cotton, these are hand-sewn and double-appliquéd (applied to both sides of the blue canton), and are configured into rows of 3-2-3-2-3.

 The canton and stripes are made of wool bunting and have been joined with treadle stitching.
 The rectangular wool patches at the top and bottom of the hoist are called gussets.
 These are original to the flag's construction and were added for reinforcement at the points where it was subject to the most wear.
 The coarse linen binding along the hoist, golden tan in color, is indicative of the Navy's flags in this period and shortly thereafter.
-One peculiarity present on the hoist is the length of blue thread that runs vertically through the fabric.
-This aided in measurement of the fabric, and while it can often be encountered in sailcloth, it is fairly unusual in linen of this sort and adds a nice, if subtle, element to the visual presentation.
+The filament of blue thread that runs vertically through the fabric aided in measurement of the cloth.
+While this can often be encountered in sailcloth, it is fairly unusual in linen of this sort and adds a nice, if subtle, element to the flag's visual presentation.

 Although they acquired flags from commercial makers when the need presented itself, the Navy generally made its own flags.
-They began signing them regularly (though not always) around 1888 and most examples of the 1890's are signed as well as dated.
-Most also list the location of manufacture, with all of these declarations stenciled in black pigment along the hoist.
-Most have brass grommets.
-This flag is peculiar because it has none of the above.
-Instead of grommets there is an open sleeve, through which a rope would be passed and stitched into place for hoisting.
-There are no markings at all along the hoist, save for at the extreme bottom on the obverse, where, in small text, is what appears to be a letter "C," followed by "XX."
-This was inscribed with a dip pen.
-Sometimes a numeral can be encountered on various flags, followed by one or two X's, and when this is seen, often it notates the size of the flag on the fly, in feet.
-Here the purpose remains unknown.
+Around 1884 they began stenciling them with black pigment along the hoist, specifying the date and location of manufacture.
+This did not occur with regularity until the 1890's, but is sometimes present in 1880's examples.
+Most Navy flags of this era have brass grommets.
+This flag is peculiar because it has neither a stencil or grommets.
+The binding is constructed as an open sleeve, through which a rope could be passed and stitched into place for hoisting.
+There are no markings at all along it, save for at the extreme bottom on the obverse, where, in small text, there appears to be a letter "C," followed by "XX," inscribed with a dip pen.
+A numeral, followed by one or two X's, often denotes the length of the flag in feet when measured on the fly, but here the notation remains unknown.

 During the period in which this flag was made, Naval regulations specified that the largest variety of 13 star small boat ensign measured 3.52 feet on the hoist x 6.67 feet on the fly.
 While the length of this example is almost spot-on, at 6.65 feet (less than an inch in variance), the height of 3.83 feet is almost 4 inches taller than expected.
 In my experience, this is not unusual.
 Regulations seem to have been loosely followed at best, and it's remarkable, given the combination of human error and the propensity of wool to shrink, that the length is so close.